 Better to follow the example of Johnson & Johnson and other smart brands that have successfully coped with consumer crises:

 - Admit the problem promptly.
-Delay breeds doubt and eventually distrust (and in any even won’t make it go away).
+Delay breeds doubt and eventually distrust (and in any event won’t make it go away).
 Better yet, have a crisis response plan in advance, so all you have to do is fill in the blanks.

 - If you messed up, own up.
 Your customers are smart enough to spot mealy-mouthed waffling a mile away.

 That way, you can take advantage of an interesting paradox in consumer behavior.
 Consumers like brands that don’t mess up.
-But they like brands that take the extra step of admitting their kistakes and fixing them even more.
+But they like brands that take the extra step of admitting their mistakes and fixing them even more.